EmmanuelMasavoDjegou/R-Tutorial/README.md

 Each script corresponds to a chapter from the book:

-1. Getting Started
+Certainly!
+Here are the reworded titles:

+1. Introduction to R
-2. Vectors
+2. Working with Vectors
-3. Matrices and Arrays
+3. Matrices and Array Operations
-4. Lists
+4. Lists in R
-5. Data Frames
+5. Understanding Data Frames
-6. Factors and Tables
+6. Factors and Tables in R
-7. R Programming Structures
+7. Key R Programming Constructs
-8. Math and Simulations
+8. Mathematical Computations and Simulations
-9. Object-Oriented Programming
+9. Object-Oriented Programming in R
-10. Input/Output
+10. Input and Output Operations
-11. String Manipulation
+11. String Handling in R
-12. Graphics
+12. Creating Graphics in R
-13. Debugging
+13. Debugging Techniques in R
-14. Performance Enhancement
+14. Optimizing Performance in R
-15. Interfacing R to Other Languages
+15. Connecting R with Other Languages
-16. Parallel R
+16. Parallel Computing in R

+Let me know if you'd like further refinements!
 ## 🎯 Purpose

 - Practice and master core R programming concepts